robitalec/2023-CSEE-reproducible-workflows-workshop/README.md

 ### Penguins

-The first dataset is already available in a cleaned format in R, through the [`palmerpenguins` R package](https://allisonhorst.github.io/palmerpenguins/).
-It contains data for 344 penguins, with the following variables:
+The first dataset is already available in R through the [`palmerpenguins` R package](https://allisonhorst.github.io/palmerpenguins/).
+There is a raw version and a cleaned version.
+They contain data for 344 penguins, with the following variables (cleaned version):

 - species
 - island